Codeinwp/nivo-slider-lite/readme.txt

 4. The final result

 == Changelog ==
+= 2.3.0 - 2019-03-08  =

+* Tested up with WordPress 5.1
+* Fix escaping attribute issue
+* Remove mention of the pro plugin, discontinue integration on the Premium addon

 = 2.2.0 - 2018-11-19  =

 * Improve compatibility with Wordpress 5.0 + Gutenberg Editor.